student-meghashree/100daycoding/README.md

 <strong>📌 Day 9: Power Calculation </strong><br><br>
 Problem Statement:Print the last two digits of S for each test case in separate lines

+<strong>📌 Day 10: Permuting Two Arrays </strong><br><br>
+Problem Statement:There will be  queries consisting of A,B,and K .
+For each query, return YES if some permutation A',B'  satisfying the relation exists.
+Otherwise, return NO.